gordon-cs/gordon-360-api/Gordon360.Tests/ReadMe.md

 ### Step 2: Insert Identity into Controller

-Manually assign the identity to the controller’s context:
+Manually assign the identity to the controller's context:

 ```csharp
 controller.ControllerContext = new ControllerContext